duskpoet/effect-programming-2/article.md

 ```

 ### yield*
 In addition to the _yield_ operator used to return the current value of an iterator, there exists the _yield*_ operator.
 It takes an iterator as a parameter and sequentially returns all its values.
-Into a generator, it returns the output of the iterator (the first value for which _done_ is true, or in the case of a generator, the value passed to the _return_).

 ```typescript
 function* concat<T>(...iterables: Iterable<T>[]) {